 My Community Involvement

-Aligned with my passions is the active role I try to play within the developer community by helping to organize events, hackathons and conferences, including:
+Aligned with my passions is the active role I try to play within the developer community by helping to lead organizations, organize events, hackathons and conferences, including:

 Features & Recent Talks